Trying Times Call for Gentle Support

 CCC, CT, MCATD,RMT

 My formal academic training is long, diverse and has offered me the opportunity to work with people of all ages, backgrounds and situations.
 I studied Death, Dying and Bereavement at Wilfrid Laurier University and have a BA degree in Sociology and Psychology from Simon Fraser University.
 I completed my studies in Counselling at Vancouver Community College, which I mainly applied when I worked with young adults at risk in that city.
-I also received a a Masters Degree in Adult Training and Development from Schulich School of Business and later studied Death, Dying, and Bereavement at Wilfrid Laurier University.
-I am also a Neuro-Linguistic Programming Practitioner with NLP Canada Training, a Therapeutic Touch practitioners and a Reiki Master.
+I also received a Masters Degree in Adult Training and Development from Schulich School of Business and later studied Death, Dying, and Bereavement at Wilfrid Laurier University.
+I am also a Neuro-Linguistic Programming Practitioner with NLP Canada Training.